phlexible/phlexible-docs/book/user.rst

 .. note::

     Of course, you can also issue complex queries.
-Just use the Doctrine `Query Builder`_ for that.
+Use the Doctrine `Query Builder`_ for that.

 Creating/Updating User Object
 -----------------------------

 To create or update a user, you need to fetch (for updating) or instantiate (for creating) a user object and call the desired setters.
-After that, you can call the ``updateUser()`` method to save your changes::
+After that, call the ``updateUser()`` method to save your changes::

     // for editing